Welcome to The Coincidence Project

 6 January, 2023

 When I was 8 or 9 my dog got lost.
-I went to look for him and got lost.
+I went to look for him, and then I myself got lost.
 Then we found each other.
-When I was 31 I was choking uncontrollably at the kitchen sink in my San Francisco house.
+When I was 31, I was choking uncontrollably at the kitchen sink in my San Francisco house–although there was nothing in my mouth or throat to cause the choking.
 Three thousand miles away, my father was choking on his own blood and dying.
 He died on my birthday.
-I may be thinking about someone and that person unexpectedly contacts me.
-You have probably had similar weird coincidences.
+I may be thinking about someone and then have that person unexpectedly contacts me.
+You have probably had similar ‘weird’ coincidences.